 How do I interpret Legionella test results?

-To interpret your test results, you should consider what they mean in the context of your water system as your subsequent specific actions will depend on your risk assessment.
-Franks Portlock can interpret the results and provide you with the best course of action to not only rectify the immediate issue, but what to do to prevent recurrence.
+When it comes to interpreting your test results, you should consider what they mean in the context of your water system as your subsequent specific actions will depend on your risk assessment.
+Here at Franks Portlock we can interpret the results and provide you with the best course of action to not only rectify the immediate issue but what to do to prevent a recurrence.